brilam8/cse110-w21-group20/admin/meetings/021821-sprint-1-review.md

 Basic functionalities of the active and settings page are done.
 CI/CD pipeline is fine.
 As a group we decided to drop the settings page and join it with the set up page.
 Moving forward, I now work along with Ari on the set up page, need to make unit tests, and need to improve the pipeline.

+Jiahong:
+Reviewed PR and kept up with relevant issues regarding page under my ownership Kept updated with ongoing ADRs such as common CSS conventions and interfacing with local storage